rladbstj56/CFD/README.md

 commands into Spyder's Python shell.
 Hit enter submit a command.
 3. Numerical data operations and plotting: Using the numpy and matplotlib.pyplot mo- dules
-(a) Create a new Python source le (e.g. myplot.py) and open it with Spyder.
+(a) Create a new Python source file (e.g. myplot.py) and open it with Spyder.
 Load numpy and matplotlib.pyplot.
 (b) Create an array x with linearly increasing values [0.0, 0.1, 0.2, . . .
 1.0].
 The size N of
 the array should be N = 11.